"Siyo!" is how we say "hello."

 Welcome to the official website for the United Keetoowah Band of Cherokee Indians in Oklahoma!
 We are a sovereign nation headquartered in Tahlequah, Oklahoma and one of only three federally recognized Cherokee tribes in the United States.

-Several of our departments are closed or have a skeleton crew of essential personnel reporting on WEDNESDAYS ONLY from 8:30 a.m. to 4:30 p.m. to complete any necessary tribal business.
+This order is effective IMMEDIATELY and will be reassessed when needed.
+Several of our departments are closed or have a skeleton crew of essential personnel reporting on TUESDAYS, WEDNESDAYS AND THURSDAYS ONLY from 8:30 a.m. to 4:30 p.m. to complete any necessary tribal business.

 There will be an inevitable delay on service processing times due to our current schedule.
 Please reach out as quickly as possible if you suspect you may need services.
 This is especially true of our Keetoowah Tag Agency.

 For more on specific departments, please scroll to the right.
 Hovering your mouse over the information will stop it from scrolling so that you may read.
 Wado!

 Our stories tell us that our name "Anigiduwagi" was given to us by the Creator after seven of the wisest Cherokee men fasted for seven days and nights atop a high peak.
 Today it is written as "Keetoowah" or "Kituwah" and pronounced as: "Kih-too-wah."